 20) Sidebars are back IN!

 For a while, the forces of the internet decided that sidebar with widgets is OUT.
-The sidebar is the place on this website where (if you’re reading on a desktop right now) you can find my “about me”, a link to my socials, a link to my eBook, and an affiliate link disclosure.
+The sidebar is the place on this website where (if you’re reading on a desktop right now) you can find my “about me”, sign up for my newsletter prompt, an affiliate link disclosure, and some other fun embeds.
 The primary reason for deciding to axe the side bar was low conversion rates when it came to newsletter signups, and a general feeling that sidebars takeaway from the content itself.

 For travel bloggers, I’m declaring the sidebar back IN!
 (I feel like with a lot of internet things you speak it and so it is true.
 I like sidebars so I am speaking it).

 While a sidebar may not generate many actual clicks, there is always value in exposure to content.
 Providing a built-in “about me” feature lends a sense of authenticity to your blog, and proves that your content was written by a person.
-Furthermore, while I don’t get many eBook clicks from the sidebar directly, I did find that adding the sidebar ad for my eBook increased eBook clicks within articles.
+While no, my sidebar widgets don’t get tons of clicks it does seem like after scrolling past the newsletter prompt once, people are more likely to actually subscribe when they see it again at the bottom.

 21) Keep your site clean